soto-project/soto/README.md

 To use Soto you need to create an `AWSClient` and a service object for the AWS service you want to work with.
 The `AWSClient` provides all the communication with AWS and the service object provides the configuration and APIs for communicating with a specific AWS service.
 More can be found out about `AWSClient` [here](https://soto.codes/user-guides/awsclient.html) and the AWS service objects [here](https://soto.codes/user-guides/service-objects.html).

-Each Soto command returns a [Swift NIO](https://github.com/apple/swift-nio) `EventLoopFuture`.
-An `EventLoopFuture` _is not_ the response of the command, but rather a container object that will be populated with the response at a later point.
-In this manner calls to AWS do not block the main thread.
-It is recommended you familiarise yourself with the Swift NIO [documentation](https://apple.github.io/swift-nio/docs/current/NIO/), specifically [EventLoopFuture](https://apple.github.io/swift-nio/docs/current/NIO/Classes/EventLoopFuture.html) if you want to take full advantage of Soto.

-The recommended manner to interact with `EventLoopFutures` is chaining.
-The following function returns an `EventLoopFuture` that creates an S3 bucket, puts a file in the bucket, reads the file back from the bucket and finally prints the contents of the file.
-Each of these operations are chained together.
-The output of one being the input of the next.

 ```swift
 import SotoS3 //ensure this module is specified as a dependency in your package.swift